Interdisciplinary Science with Foundation Year BSc

 Sustainability Chemistry (10 credits) - In this module you’ll apply a mental chemical model of the world, appreciating the application of chemical phenomena to environmental examples in order to develop an understanding of the concept of sustainability as it applies to the Earth and human behaviours.

-Applied Biology (10 credits) - The aim of this module is to enable you to develop a theoretical and practical understanding of selected topics of biology, such as disease and treatment, as well as inspiring and enable them to apply their biological knowledge to solve real world problems as the next generation of scientists, doctors and healthcare workers.
+Applied Biology (10 credits) - The aim of this module is to enable you to develop a theoretical and practical understanding of selected topics of biology, such as disease and treatment, as well as inspiring and enabling you to apply your biological knowledge to solve real world problems as the next generation of scientists, doctors and healthcare workers.

 Biology of Populations (10 credits) - This module incorporates aspects of genetics, evolution and ecology.
-You will gain an understanding of how organisms interact with each other and their environment, both currently and through evolutionary history.
-Within workshop styled sessions, you will have the opportunity to manipulate data sets, make conclusions from evidence and work through scenarios as way of understanding the underpinning science.
+You'll gain an understanding of how organisms interact with each other and their environment, both currently and through evolutionary history.
+Within workshop styled sessions, you'll have the opportunity to manipulate data sets, make conclusions from evidence and work through scenarios as way of understanding the underpinning science.

 Introduction to Physics (20 credits) - This module will introduce you to concepts in mechanics and core physics concepts.
-You will gain familiarity with the mathematical toolbox and methods needed to study physics and applied mathematical scenarios at different levels, as well as with the scientific method that can be exported to different disciplines in science.
-This module will introduce them to fundamental concepts in physics that will be used in other modules and can be found in real world applications.
+You'll gain familiarity with the mathematical toolbox and methods needed to study physics and applied mathematical scenarios at different levels, as well as with the scientific method that can be exported to different disciplines in science.
+This module will introduce you to fundamental concepts in physics that will be used in other modules and can be found in real world applications.

 Electromagnetism and Thermal Physics (10 credits) - This module aims to develop your understanding of several core topics in electricity, magnetism and thermal physics, using theoretical descriptions, demonstrations and worked examples.